komodorio/docs/docs/Integrations/Grafana.md

 ### Installation Steps

-1. Make sure the prerequisites above are met.
+1. Make sure the above prerequisites are met.
-1. Locate the Grafana installation tile on [Komodor Integration Settings](https://app.komodor.com/main/integration).
+2. Locate the Grafana installation tile on the [Komodor Integrations](https://app.komodor.com/main/integration) page.
-1. Press __Install Integration__.
+3. Press __Install Integration__.
 A dialog will open.
-1. Go to your Grafana instance.
+4. Go to your Grafana instance.
-1. In the Grafana side bar, hover your cursor over the Alerting (bell) icon and then click `Notification channels`.
+5. In the Grafana side bar, hover your cursor over the Alerting (bell) icon and then click `Notification channels`.
-1. Press __New channel__.
+6. Press __New channel__.
-1. In the `Name` field, enter a name for the channel.
+7. In the `Name` field, enter a name for the channel.
-1. In the `Type` field, choose _webhook_.
+8. In the `Type` field, choose _webhook_.
-1. Copy the webhook URL to the `Url` field.
+9. Copy the webhook URL to the `Url` field.
-1. Open the `Notifications settings`.
+10. Open the `Notifications settings`.
-1. Check the __Default__ option.
-When selected, this option sends a notification on this channel for all alert rules.
+11. Check the __Default__ option.
+    1. When selected, this option sends a notification on this channel for all alert rules.
-1. Press __Save__
+12. Press __Save__
-1. Press __Install Grafana Installation__
+13. Press __Install Grafana Installation__

 ### Confirmation

-1. A Grafana Integration tile will be added to the top section of labeled __Installed Integrations__.
+1. A Grafana Integration tile will be added to the top section under __Installed Integrations__.
-1. When a Grafana alert is triggered it will be added to the relevant service on Komodor.
+1. When a Grafana alert is triggered it will be added to the relevant service in Komodor.